Tables and Figures

 Captions should contain a number, title, and any other appropriate explanatory information, including citations if the data was taken from another source.

 Captions convey information to the reader about the “story” being told with the figure or table.
-Effective captions:
+Effective captions should:

 - Serve as a brief, yet complete, explanation of the data.